drifter1/compiler/README.md

 Due to the 2020 Steemit dispute, when the project was revitalized the tutorial series resumed on Hive instead.

 > [!IMPORTANT]
 > A major overhaul of the repository is currently underway (see open issue #5).
-Although the project had reached the code generation stage, improvements to the code base have necessitated a temporary return to the post-syntax analysis stage.
+Although the project had reached the machine code generation stage, improvements to the code base have necessitated a temporary return to the semantical analysis stage.

 # Prerequisites